 But, Final Destination doesn’t stop with our fear of death, with its narrative equally reflecting how this fear can stop us from living.
 As we witness, Alex barricade himself in a shed, trying to cheat the inevitable while similarly denying himself the opportunity to live and love.
 In turn, reflecting the superhuman feelings associated with teenage life and the vibrant energy and belief in overcoming anything, even death.
 The truth of human mortality not yet having cast its shadow upon the teenager through close friends or family.
 And while Final Destination may suggest a grand design in life and death, it equally asks us to reflect on how we would act if this were true.

-And maybe its here where Final Destination is at its most powerful.
+And maybe it is here where Final Destination is at its most powerful.
 Challenging our fear of the inevitable end, while also demonstrating that death does not discriminate based on age.
 And no matter how superior we may feel in our youth.
 Or how invulnerable to pain and disaster we may think we are.
-Death continues to surrounds us, its unseeable and sometimes sudden descent something that should drive us to live and cherish each moment.
-No matter of our age.
+Death continues to surround us, its unseeable and sometimes sudden descent, something that should drive us to live and cherish each moment; no matter our age.
 For when death comes knocking its how we have lived that is more important than how we die.